spikegrobstein/capistrano-mailgun/README.md

 ## Built-in Templates

-`Capistrano::Mailgun` comes with `notify_of_deploy` default built-in templates.
+`Capistrano::Mailgun` comes with built-in templates for use with `mailgun.notify_of_deploy`.
 There are both HTML and Text templates which include information such as the sha1 and ref that has been deployed as well as logs of the last commits.
 Use of the Capistrano variable `github_url` will enable links back to the repository and direct links to the commits in the log.